deeplyinc/listen-sdk-android-samples/docs/contents/getting-started/getting-started.md

 Because initialization operations are synchronous rather than asynchronous, threads can be blocked while processing these operations.
 Therefore, if initialization is performed on the main thread, [ANR (Application Not Responding)] (https://developer.android.com/topic/performance/vitals/anr) may occur due to thread blocking.

-To solve this problem, we recommend to run the `load()` function in a separate thread.
+To solve this problem, we recommend runnig the `load()` function in a separate thread.
 Below is an example using Kotlin coroutines.

 ```kotlin